6+ Uses for Lavender Leaves

 Or, try including the dried leaves in bath teas or home cleaning recipes.
 (Like these Herbal Scouring Powders.)

 Any time a project or recipe calls for lavender flowers or rosemary, there’s a possibility it might also do well with lavender leaves.

 If you enjoyed learning more about some of the uses for lavender leaves, let’s stay in touch!

-Subscribe to my newsletter and receive my latest natural soap ideas, herbal projects and DIY body care recipes sent straight to your inbox two to four times per month!
+Subscribe to my newsletter and receive my latest natural soap ideas, herbal projects and DIY body care recipes sent straight to your inbox once or twice per month!

 You may also like: